sdvdxl/influxdb.com/content/docs/v0.9/query_language/data_exploration.md

 > SELECT water_level FROM h2o_feet WHERE location = 'santa_monica'
 ```
 * Always single quote tag values in queries - they are strings.
 Note that double quotes do not work when specifying tag values and can cause queries to silently fail.

-* Tags are indexed so queries on tag keys or tag values are highly performant.
+> **Note:** Tags are indexed so queries on tag keys or tag values are highly performant.

 Return data where the tag key `location` has no tag value (more on regular expressions [later](../query_language/data_exploration.html#regular-expressions-in-queries)):
 ```sql